Office of the County Manager

 Contact Us

-Issues related to Government Affairs or interaction with related entities is handled out of the Manager’s Office with focus on advancing the County’s legislative and intergovernmental policy objectives.
-Staff provides effective representation of legislative issues by coordinating and communicating with all offices within Washoe County.
+Issues related to Government Affairs or interaction with related entities are handled out of the Manager’s Office with focus on advancing the County’s legislative and intergovernmental policy objectives in support of Washoe County's Strategic Plan.
+Staff provides effective representation on legislative issues by coordinating and communicating with all offices within Washoe County.

 Cadence Matijevich leads the Government Affairs process and may be reached at (775) 328-2077 or cmatijevich@washoecounty.gov.